OpenMS/pyopenms-docs/docs/source/glossary.rst

     Plural of spectrum.

   mass spectrum
     A mass spectrum is a plot of the ion signal as a function of the mass-to-charge ratio.
 A mass spectrum is produced by a single mass spectrometry run.
 These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
-OpenMS represents a one dimensional mass spectrum using the class [MSSpectrum](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSSpectrum.html).
+OpenMS represents a one dimensional mass spectrum using the class `MSSpectrum <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSSpectrum.html>`_.

   m/z
     mass to charge ratio.